Best Well Water Test Kits (2026): At-Home & Lab Testing

 What do I do if my well water test shows contamination?

 First, don’t panic.
 Many contaminants can be effectively treated with the right filtration or treatment system.
 For bacteria: shock chlorinate the well and retest.
 For nitrates: install a reverse osmosis system.
 For heavy metals: install appropriate filtration (varies by metal).
 For high levels of any contaminant, consult a water treatment professional for system recommendations.
 Continue using bottled water for drinking and cooking until the issue is resolved.
+See our water softeners guide for related treatment options.

 Do I need to test well water when buying a home?